DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-09-scope-expansion-round-1.md

 ### Job details

-* users felt there wasn’t a suitable option under the job role.
+* users felt there wasn’t a suitable option under the job role
-* users specified that TA roles are listed as term time only, an option we do not currently have under working pattern / contract type.
+* users specified that TA roles are listed as term time only, an option we do not currently have under working pattern / contract type
-* users felt there wasn’t a suitable option under subject.
+* users felt there wasn’t a suitable option under subject
 * suitable for NQTs was not always required for this type of role

 {{ appFigure({